substrate-system/web-component/README.md

 > returns `true` if either event's `cancelable` attribute value is false or its `preventDefault()` method was not invoked, and `false` otherwise.

+That is, it returns true if it was not `preventDetault`ed.

 ```ts
 dispatch (type:string, opts:Partial<{
     bubbles,